mattbatman/covid-data-handler/README.md

 This project contains a variety of methods to help fetch and transform data pertaining to COVID from the CDC.

+Everything in this repository was made to prepare data for [Sum COVID](https://sumcovid.info).

 ## Up and Running

 ### Project Dependencies

-This project runs on Elixir.
 First, install Elixir.
 Next, install the project dependencies with:

 ```
 mix deps.get